dskarbrevik/bmoney/README.md

 Rocket Money allows users to export their financial transactions to a CSV file.
 Rocket Money (through their partnered service Plaid) provide transactions up to two years ago.

 Budget Money (this tool) builds ontop of these CSVs:
-- Merge multiple Rocket Money CSV export files into one highly portable JSONL file
+- Merge your Rocket Money CSV exports into one highly portable master file
-- In browser app (streamlit)
+- Easily edit transaction data in your master file (through a locally deployed webapp)
     - Display and easily edit all your data
     - Custom Metrics and visualization dashboard to see category spending habit in more detail
 - Map Rocket Money categories to your own custom categories
-- Export shared transaction and category spend data to Google Sheets to
+- Export shared transactions to Google Sheets to make sharing finances with roommates/partners easier

 ## Installation